Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Learning a Value-Selection Heuristic Inside a Solver

-Unlike this approach, we propose to train the model to find good solutions quickly.
-To do so, we followed the approach proposed by Cappart et al.~\cite{cappart_combining_2020}: an episode is defined as a \textit{diving heuristic}.
-No backtrack is allowed; the episode stops when a complete solution is found or when a failure is generated.
-Once the episode is terminated, a restart from the root node is performed, and a new episode is generated, whereas the name of \textit{restart-based episode}.
-This is illustrated in the right picture of Fig. \ref{fig:rbs_dfs}.
-One limitation of Cappart et al.~\cite{cappart_combining_2020} is that episodes are executed outside the CP solver during the training and are then unable to use information based on the propagation for the branching.
-Inspired by Song et al. \cite{song_learning_2022} for variable-selection heuristics, we addressed this limitation by executing each episode inside the solver during the training.
+Unlike this approach, we propose to train the model to find high-quality solutions quickly.
+To do so, we followed the approach proposed by Cappart et al.~\cite{cappart_combining_2020}: an episode is defined as a \textit{single dive} in the search tree.
+No backtrack is allowed; the episode stops when a complete solution is found or a failure is generated.
+Once the episode is terminated, a restart from the root node is performed, and a new episode is generated, hence the name of \textit{restart-based episode}.
+This is illustrated in the right picture of Figure~\ref{fig:rbs_dfs}.
+One limitation of Cappart et al.~\cite{cappart_combining_2020} is that episodes are executed outside the CP solver during the training and cannot use the information updated during propagation for the branching.
+Inspired by Song et al.~\cite{song_learning_2022} for variable-selection heuristics, we addressed this limitation by executing each episode inside the solver during the training.
 Formally, this requires defining the dynamics of the environment as a Markov Decision Process (i.e., a tuple $\langle S,A,T,R \rangle$, see Section \ref{sec:RL}).
+It is defined as follows.